qgis/QGIS-Documentation/source/docs/user_manual/preamble/conventions.rst

     PROJCS["NAD_1927_Albers",
       GEOGCS["GCS_North_American_1927",

 Platform-specific instructions
 ------------------------------

 GUI sequences and small amounts of text may be formatted inline: Click
 |nix| |win| :menuselection:`File` |osx| :menuselection:`QGIS --> Quit
 to close QGIS`.
-This indicates that on Linux, Unix and Windows platforms, you should click the File menu first, then Quit, while on Macintosh OS X platforms, you should click the |qg| menu first, then Quit.
+This indicates that on Linux, Unix and Windows platforms, you should click the File menu first, then Quit, while on Macintosh OS X platforms, you should click the QGIS menu first, then Quit.

 Larger amounts of text may be formatted as a list: